Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 ![IT Admin Denied Delete User](./Screenshots/26-it-admin-denied-delete-user.png)

-This confirms that the IT Admin role can manage normal users, but still does not have full control.
+This confirms that the IT Admin role has more access than Helpdesk, but still does not have full control.

 ---